varunelavia/readmeai/CLI-REFERENCE.md

-# README.ai CLI Reference
+# readmeai CLI Reference

-This document provides a detailed reference for all README.ai command-line interface (CLI) commands and options.
+This document provides a detailed reference for all readmeai command-line interface (CLI) commands and options.

 ## Global Options